 NeoITO started off as a startup, like you, in 2014.
 Hence, we know exactly what it feels like to be in your shoes

-We have seen it all; we have done it all.
+We have seen it all and we have done it all.
 Every minute detail listed in this blog arises from the experience and learnings of the experts we house.

 Our expertise doesn’t stop with our journey to success.
 We have also helped dozens of startup founders worldwide to scale their businesses from zero to eight or nine-figure valuation in less than a year.

 And that’s our strongest flex!